Property (QT) for 3-manifold groups: Introduction

-By some standard arguments, we reduce the problem to the case where $M$ is a compact, connected, orientable, irreducible 3-manifold with empty or tori boundary.
+By standard arguments, we are reduced to the case where $M$ is a compact, connected, orientable, irreducible 3-manifold with empty or tori boundary.
 Theorem~\ref{thm:QT3MFD} actually follows from the following theorem. \begin{thm} Let $M$ be a compact orientable irreducible 3-manifold with empty or tori boundary, with nontrivial torus decomposition and that does not support the Sol geometry.
 Then $\pi_1(M)$ has property (QT). \end{thm}

-Such a 3-manifold $M$ in Theorem~\ref{thm:3-mfd} is called a \emph{graph manifold} if all the pieces in its torus decomposition are Seifert fibered spaces; otherwise $M$ is called a \emph{mixed manifold}.
-To determine property (QT) of the manifold $M$, the cases of graph manifolds and mixed manifolds need to be addressed.

-We emphasize here that to prove Theorem~\ref{thm:3-mfd}, we actually determine property (QT) of \emph{Croke-Kleiner admissible groups}, and of relatively hyperbolic groups which will be discussed in detail in the following subsections.
+A 3-manifold $M$ as in Theorem~\ref{thm:3-mfd} is called a \emph{graph manifold} if all the pieces in its torus decomposition are Seifert fibered spaces; otherwise $M$ is called a \emph{mixed manifold}.
+It is well-known that the fundamental group of a mixed 3-manifold is hyperbolic relative to a collection of abelian groups and graph manifolds groups.
+To prove Theorem~\ref{thm:3-mfd}, we actually determine the property (QT) of \emph{Croke-Kleiner admissible groups}, and of relatively hyperbolic groups that will be discussed in detail in the following subsections.
 These results include but are much more general than the fundamental groups of graph manifolds and mixed manifolds.